bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 #### When to merge a pull request?

-Before merging a pull request your code has to be reviewed, if you're working with someone else it should probably be them.
-The important thing is that someone else gets to look it over so we can learn from you, point out your silly mistakes and/or post the sufficient amount of gifs.
+Before merging a pull request your code has to be reviewed so we can learn from you, point out your silly mistakes and/or post the sufficient amount of gifs.

-When the reviewer accepts all the changes in the PR he or she coments with a "👍" to state that according to them the PR is ready for merging.
-After this confirmation you are the one performing the actual merge, so that you keep the end-responsability in controlling your code.
+When the reviewer accepts all the changes in the PR and confirms that the changes are ready for reviewing feel free to merge your pull request.
+Avoid merging your pull requests before receiving a confirmation, even for "final fixes", it will be better for you to have another person backing you up, more eyes means less bugs and more consistency, trust us.

-After you have merged you should delete the branch.
+After you have merged you should delete the branch and smile, the smile is critical part of the process, so don't forget this.

 #### Reviewing pull requests